 Postal Address Details

 The means (for example, room and floor numbers in a large building) for identifying the exact point at which the user takes delivery of physical messages.
+It corresponds to the ExtensionPhysicalDeliveryAddressComponents of X.411.

 Postal Address in Full